zhang677/GLM-demo/README.md

 ### TODO
   1. Single operator wrapper for convenience.
   2. Weight layout change in the backend.
+Weight layout adjustment costs 10% runtime in prefill stage.
   3. Fix fused attention kernel for large dim and rotary embedding.